mvolkmann/blog/src/swift.md

 ## Control Structures

 Swift does not require parentheses around conditions in control structures.
-It does require the code to be executed to be in a block surrounded by curly braces.
+It does require the code to be executed to be in a block surrounded by curly braces, even if they only contain a single statement.

 ### Conditional Logic

 Conditional logic is implemented with the `if` statement that can optionally include `else if` and `else` parts.
-Curly braces are required around all code blocks, even if they only contain a single statement.

 ```swift
 if score1 == 21 && score2 <= 19 {